 The preening took on a renewed vigour after another brief song period and then, satisfied he turned on his perch, sank his head into his breast and embarked on a period of quiet contemplation as did I.

 The sun shone white through a jigsaw of gaps in the oak tree's limbs and dappled green leaves, and the warm wind whispered and sighed through the reeds and willows below.
-He felt secure perched above me and renewed preening as another feathered aggravation prompted him to sort through some feathers.
+He felt secure perched above me and renewed preening as another feathered aggravation prompted him to sort through his plumage.
 A flurry of feathers as he shook them and a couple of inconsequential scraps of white down drifted away on the wind.

 He was content now and sleeked down his plumage and took on the more usual image of his kind.
 Shaded and secure on his branch, I left him and walked back along the sunlit track to the car park and into a human existence once again.